Slot Machine Myths

 Bonus Feature Slots

 The main characteristic of bonus slots is that special features are triggered when you get a specific combination on the reels.
 When a bonus is triggered you often enter a separate bonus game where there’s no risk of losing any money.
 In this article, we describe the most common bonus games and list the flagship slot machines at the biggest casino networks.
-If you look for advanced, innovative slot games, this is where you should look.
+If you look for advanced, innovative slot games, this is where you should look you should definitely take a look at our Slots Machines with Bonus Games page where you can find out all about the different types of bonus features Slots machines have.

 Progressive Jackpot Slots